appsody/website/content/docs/reference/metadata.md

 | `dev.appsody.stack.tag`                  | Image namespace, image registry, stack ID and version (e.g. `appsody/docker.io/nodejs:0.1.1`)                                |
 | `dev.appsody.stack.deprecated`           | Optional value included in `stack.yaml` to indicate stack is deprecated                                                      |

-If there are additional labels present they are inherited from the base image used by the stack.
+If there are additional labels present, they are inherited from the base image used by the stack.

 ---